 Here, you can build your Custom Reports from scratch.
 Before we get into that, take a look at the buttons highlighted below.
-They give you added options:

 - Load Saved Report: Load a report you previously saved.
 Learn more.